3-Band ENFIELD Percussion Musket……..

 There are behind the trigger guard several inspection markings and the following; “In Gt” – meaning unknown.
 On the LHS of the butt-stock there are numerous other markings most noticeably a large “W.D” which has been over struck with an uneven double opposing sold out of service mark.
 Next to that is a large clearly impressed ” ‘ 2 NEW”, At 90 degrees to the last is a clear serifed “70” with “C.S.” above and below.
 The last is clearly repeated on the brass butt-plate tang.
 Condition and fit of the butt-plate is very good.
 The “C.S.” is repeated on the brass trigger guard.

-The weapon is smooth bored – perhaps another clue to its lineage?
 The bore is somewhat pitted, but what would one expect!
 We can only draw our own conclusions and be happy with our own theories.
-In the end it is what it is – a fine piece of history that can be held in the hand.
+It is without a doubt a fine piece of history that has travelled the world in its lifeime.

 Comments are closed.